Rowdy Tellez Player Props: Brewers vs. Athletics

 Rowdy Tellez At The Plate

-- Tellez has driven in a run in 19 games this year (32.8%), including six games with more than one RBI (10.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Tellez has picked up an RBI in 32.2% of his games this year, with two or more RBI in 10.2% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.